Create a Simple Storefront Icon

 Step 17

-Select all the awning shapes and go Effects > Warp > Bulge.
+Then go Effects > Warp > Bulge.
 In the Warp Options dialog, check Vertical, Change the bend to 40, Horizontal Distortion to 0, and the Vertical Distortion to 28.
 Next, go Object > Expand Appearance.

 Step 18

-Select the red shapes and fill them with a linear gradient.
-Add two color stops to the gradient so you have a total of four.
 Change the first color stop to red, the second to lighter red, the third to red, and the last on to a dark red.
 With the Gradient tool (G) adjust the gradient from top to bottom.
-In the gradient panel, change the Location of the third color swatch to 80 and the location of the second color stop to 55.

 Step 19